-2. a medical device establishment licence to import Class II, III or IV medical devices (i.e., an "importers").
+- 2. a medical device establishment licence to import Class II, III or IV medical devices (i.e., "importers"); and - 3. an authorization issued under subsection 83(1): investigational testing involving human subjects

 As defined in the Medical Devices Regulations, a "manufacturer" means a person who sells a medical device under their own name, or under a trademark, design, trade name or other name or mark owned or controlled by the person, and who is responsible for designing, manufacturing, assembling, processing, labelling, packaging, refurbishing or modifying the device, or for assigning to it a purpose, whether those tasks are performed by that person or on their behalf.